Dual representations for quasiconvex compositions with applications to systemic risk measures: Quasiconvex compositions

 We work with two functions $f\colon\Y\to\overline{\R}$ and $g\colon \mathcal{K}\to \Y$.
 The following results extend \Cref{mainthm} and \Cref{newthm}.
 Their proofs are given in \Cref{sec:appsec4}.

-\begin{cor} Suppose that $f$ is decreasing, lower semicontinuous, and quasiconvex; and that $g$ is regularly increasing, $D$-lower demicontinuous (with respect to the relative topology), and $D$-naturally quasiconcave.
-Then, $f\circ g$ is an decreasing, lower semicontinuous, and quasiconvex function.
-Moreover, for each $x^\ast\in C^+\setminus\{0\}$ and $m\in\R$, we have
+\begin{corollary} Suppose that $f$ is decreasing, lower semicontinuous, and quasiconvex; and that $g$ is regularly increasing, $D$-lower demicontinuous (with respect to the relative topology), and $D$-naturally quasiconcave.
+Then, $f\circ g$ is a decreasing, lower semicontinuous, and quasiconvex function.
+Moreover, for each $x^\ast\in C^{\circ}\setminus\{0\}$ and $m\in\R$, we have